oevkaya/datafest_UoE/content/faq.md

 #### <i class="fas fa-question-circle fa-fw"></i> What will I submit?

 There should only be one submission per team.
-Each team will have 6 minutes to present their findings to the judges.
-That’s exactly 6 minutes, not 6 minutes and a few additional seconds, but it’s perfectly fine if your presentation is shorter.
-All team members should take part in preparing and/or presenting your final work.
+Each team will have 5 minutes to present their findings to the judges.All team members should take part in preparing and/or presenting your final work.
 You can use a slide deck of your choice and submit it as a pdf.

-Along with your presentation you will also turn in a one-page write-up of your project.
-You can think about this as the text of your presentation.
-The judges will refer to these during deliberation.
+Further details will be shared during Sunday.

 ---